Scottish professional golfer (born 1996)

 Amateur career

 MacIntyre had a successful amateur career.
 In 2013 he won both the Scottish Youths Championship and the Scottish Boys Open Stroke-Play Championship.[ 2]
-He won the Scottish Amateur in 2015 and in 2016 he lost 2&1 to Scott Gregory in the final of the Amateur Championship at Royal Porthcawl Golf Club .[ 3] [ 4] MacIntyre represented Scotland in the 2016 Eisenhower Trophy and played in the 2017 Walker Cup .[ 2]
+He won the Scottish Amateur in 2015.
+In 2016 he lost 2&1 to Scott Gregory in the final of the Amateur Championship at Royal Porthcawl Golf Club .[ 3] [ 4] MacIntyre represented Scotland in the 2016 Eisenhower Trophy and played in the 2017 Walker Cup .[ 2]
 He attended McNeese State University from 2014 to 2015.[ 5] [ 6]

 Professional career